 Gentry joined Watsi on May 27th, 2017.
-Two years ago, Gentry became the 2878th member to automatically support a new Watsi patient every month.
-Since then, 2,384 more people have become monthly donors!
-Gentry's most recent donation supported Begaelle, a girl from Haiti, to fund prep for cardiac surgery.
+Three years ago, Gentry became the 2878th member to automatically support a new Watsi patient every month.
+Since then, 3,093 more people have become monthly donors!
+Gentry's most recent donation supported Elimlim, a 20-year-old from Kenya, to fun mobility restoring leg surgery.

 Begaelle is a baby from Haiti.
 Begaelle lives in Port-au-Prince with her parents and grandparents; she is her parents' first child.
 She was born with two holes in her heart: a ventricular septal defect, between the two lower chambers, and an atrial septal defect, between the two upper chambers.
 As a result, blood cannot circulate properly through her body, leaving her sick and short of breath.
 Begaelle will fly to India to receive treatment.
 On August 22, she will undergo cardiac surgery.
 Another organization, Rotary International, is contributing $8,000 to pay for surgery.
 Begaelle's family also needs help to fund the costs of surgery prep.
 The $1,500 bill covers labs, medicines, and checkup and followup appointments.
 It also supports passport obtainment and the social workers from our medical partner, Haiti Cardiac Alliance, who will accompany Begaelle's family overseas.